kgish/gishtech.com/README.md

 ### Preloading images

 This section provides more technical detail into how the banner background images are preloaded during application initialization.
 The reason that I chose to do this was because I noticed that the first time each page was hit, there was a very noticeable delay while the image was being loaded.

+Let's get rid of that.

+(To be honest, I'm not sure that this is the best way to accomplish it, but it works.
+For all I know, there might be a hidden Ember.js capability floating around that I am unaware of)

 Preloading images using JavaScript is simple, just call:
 ```javascript